trailbot/client/README.md

 ### How will Trailbot be licensed?

-The Trailbot watcher, client and vault are eavailable under the [MIT License](https://github.com/trailbot/client/blob/master/LICENSE).
+The Trailbot watcher, client and vault are available under the [MIT License](https://github.com/trailbot/client/blob/master/LICENSE).